Yale University Supplemental Essays (2022-23) Prompts & Advice

 1) What inspires you?

 This can be relevant to the area of academic interest cited in the first Yale essay, but you want to avoid being redundant.
 This may be a bigger-picture idea, mission, or goal that undergirds much of what you want to do with your academic, career, and personal future.
 On the contrary, this entry can be completely outside of your academic/professional interests.
-It could be about a historical occurrence, natural environment, or philosophical/religious idea that you find inspirational.
+It could be about a historical occurrence, the natural environment, or a philosophical/religious idea that you find inspirational.
 It could be focused on a musical artist that moves you, your pet cat, or a work of fiction.
-There are limitless possibilities to this one—if you follow your heart/gut and write with passion, you’ll nail this one.
+There are limitless possibilities to this one—if you follow your heart/gut, include the all-important “why,” and write with passion, you’ll nail this one.

-While there are many Renaissance men and women applying to Yale, this is a chance for you to showcase the unique and distinct area where you are a genuine expert.
-If you want inspiration, research some of the more interesting elective courses actually offered at Yale such as: The Criminal Mind, Is that Racist?, The Search for Extraterrestrial Life, and Cocktail Culture: The History, Ethics, and Aesthetics of Drink.
+Yale has expanded its horizons this year to include books and art alongside college courses.
+If you opt to stick with the college course direction, know this is a chance for you to showcase the unique and distinct area where you are a genuine expert (or hope to become one).
+Make sure that the topic of your course is not overly broad (or currently offered).
+For inspiration, research some of the more interesting elective courses actually offered at Yale such as: The Criminal Mind, Is That Racist?, The Search for Extraterrestrial Life, and Cocktail Culture: The History, Ethics, and Aesthetics of Drink.

 4) What is something about you that is not included anywhere else in your application?

-This is a fun opportunity to share something genuinely unique about yourself that may not shine through anywhere else on the application.
-The key to answering this one is to pick a few key aspects of your personality/background that truly reveals something deep and meaningful about you.
-As you brainstorm this one, consider the following avenues:
+This is an opportunity to share something genuinely unique about yourself that may not shine through anywhere else on the application.
+The key to answering this one is to pick a key aspect of your personality/background that truly reveals something deep and meaningful about you.
+To accomplish that, first inventory what already appears on your application before deciding what’s not present.
+Is it your love of running?
+Thrifting?
+That you cook dinner with your sister every Friday?
+That you grow your own vegetables in the summer?

-1. Yale carries out its mission “through the free exchange of ideas in an ethical, interdependent, and diverse community.”
-Reflect on a time when you exchanged ideas about an important issue with someone holding an opposing view.
-How did the experience lead you either to change your opinion or to sharpen your reasons for holding onto it?
+Option #1: Reflect on a time when you exchanged ideas about an important issue with someone holding an opposing view.
+Why did you find the experience meaningful?

 How important are the Yale Supplemental Essays?

 The Yale supplemental essays are “very important” to the evaluation process.
-Seven other factors are “very important”.
+Seven other factors are “very important.”
 These factors are: rigor of coursework, class rank, GPA, recommendations, talent/ability, character/personal qualities, and extracurricular activities.
-Clearly, Dartmouth College places enormous values on the quality of your supplemental essay.
+Clearly, Yale places enormous value on the quality of your supplemental essay.

 Lastly, if you are interested in working with one of College Transitions’ experienced and knowledgeable essay coaches as you craft your Yale supplemental essays, we encourage you to get a quote today.